MIT Transfer Application:

 To begin your application please submit the application fee online and e-mail your application to transferapp (at) mit (dot) edu.
 Please note that this email address should only be used to submit applications; all other questions or requests should be directed to mittransfer (at) mit (dot) edu.

 If the application fee presents a hardship for you and your family, you may qualify for a fee waiver.
-To request a fee waiver, check the associated box in the Part 1 of the application, and ask your advisor, financial aid officer, or other school official to submit an official letter on your behalf.
+To request a fee waiver, ask your advisor, financial aid officer, or other school official to submit an official letter on your behalf.

 Part 2: Essays, Activities & Tests Form